Aftab Gul –Belligerence and Class Act Opening Batsman

 In the next match for Punjab University after his debut in 1964-65, Aftab Gul was clean bowled for a duck by Railway’s fine pace bowler Bashir Haider.
 Before the season was over, Aftab Gul had hit his maiden first-class fifty though.
 This was a score of 58, typically characteristic of him, made for Lahore Reds against Punjab University Education Board in a Quaid-e-Azam Trophy Championship match, again at the Old Campus Ground.

-This was a score of exactly 100, for Punjab University against Sargodha, again at his favorite Old Campus Ground in the Ayub Trophy Championship got underway.
+This was a score of exactly 100, for Punjab University against Sargodha, again at his favorite Old Campus Ground as the Ayub Trophy Championship got underway.
 The hundred was made in 175 minutes and included as many as 19 boundaries.
-Aftab Gul career was put on the right track.
+Aftab Gul’s career was put on the right track.
 He missed another century by just four runs when Punjab University played against Karachi Whites.

 His close friend and opening partner Mushtaq Hashmi hit 69 runs.
-They put a first-wicket partnership of worthy 169 runs.
-The Punjab University side took the crucial first innings lead over the team from Karachi.
+They put up a first-wicket partnership of worthy 169 runs.
+The Punjab University side took the crucial first-innings lead over the team from Karachi.
 But Lahore Greens had the better of them at the next hurdle.
 Aftab Gul hit a brisk 76 as the match drew to a close.

 The next two seasons didn’t bring Aftab Gul much joy.
 In 1967-68, he scores some runs but his batting average remained below 30.
-But two significant innings of 90 and 31 were notable performance.
-This was against Combined Universities against the touring Richie Benaud led Commonwealth team had raised his stock as a future Pakistan prospect.
+But two significant innings of 90 and 31 were a notable performances.
+This was against Combined Universities against the touring Richie Benaud-led Commonwealth team had raised his stock as a future Pakistan prospect.
 In a previous match, when he was captain of Central Zone against the same visitors.
 Aftab Gul made a fighting 76 in a nine-wicket defeat in Sargodha.

 He refused to resume play, and the entire fifth and final day of the final was considered washed out.
-At the end of the fourth day Karachi having conceded a slender first-innings lead of 18.
-Then they had hit back and clipped 146 of the 217 runs required with seven wickets still in hand.
-But there was no play after that and first outing advantage brought Lahore a win over Karachi.
+At the end of the fourth day, Karachi had conceded a slender first-innings lead of 18.
+Then they hit back and clipped 146 of the 217 runs required with seven wickets still in hand.
+But there was no play after that and the first-outing advantage brought Lahore a win over Karachi.

-This was the match in whom Zaheer Abbas scored his mammoth 274, and Mushtaq Muhammad 100 and Asif Iqbal 104 not out contributed centuries in Pakistan’s total of 608 for seven declared.
+This was the match in which Zaheer Abbas scored his mammoth 274, Mushtaq Muhammad 100 and Asif Iqbal 104 not out-contributed centuries in Pakistan’s total of 608 for seven declared.
 When Aftab Gul resumed at the fall of the fifth wicket, 469 runs had already been on board.
 He chipped with a knock of 28 though.

 He was in the team that went to England in 1974.
 Christopher Martin-Jenkins doesn’t mention this fact in his book.
 He scored 293 runs in six first-class matches but was not chosen for any of the three Tests.
 His international career was all over.